zacariec/mango/README.md

 ## About The Project

-Shopackify is a fully modular build tool for theme development on the Shopify platform.
+Mango is a fully modular build tool for theme development on the Shopify platform.
 This tool aims to fill the void where there are no ready to go & fully featured tooling out there that isn't deprecated or has a lot of setup to do first.

 Use either SASS or PostCSS when using our recommended settings.

-Shopackify also includes it's own live reload - based on a Web Socket implementation, so we know exactly when to refresh the browser.
+Mango also includes it's own live reload - based on a Web Socket implementation, so we know exactly when to refresh the browser.

-Shopackify aims to provide you with the strongest tooling to build high-level, production ready, backwards browser compatible code - so you don't need to worry about using Promises on that enterprise client, because IE doesn't support them.
+Mango aims to provide you with the strongest tooling to build high-level, production ready, backwards browser compatible code - so you don't need to worry about using Promises on that enterprise client, because IE doesn't support them.

 ### Built With
-Shopackify is build with Pure NodeJS sprinkled with a little bit of Commander and cross-spawn to handle different computer environments and nothing else - no tasks runners; nothing else.
+Mango is build with Pure NodeJS sprinkled with a little bit of Commander and cross-spawn to handle different computer environments and nothing else - no tasks runners; nothing else.
 * [NodeJS](https://nodejs.org/en/)
 * [Commander](https://tj.github.io/commander.js/)
 * [Cross-Spawn](https://github.com/moxystudio/node-cross-spawn)